How MC2 STEM High School Connects Deeper Learning to Real-World Experiences

 Tanzy, a twelfth-grade student, agrees.
 “This school is different.
 You do a lot of hands-on things that you wouldn’t expect at other schools,” she says.
 “It’s easier to learn.
 The school challenges you and that will help you grow in the future.”

-MC2 STEM High School is one of three schools featured in American Education: Images of Teachers and Students in Action, an online gallery of nearly 300 original print-quality, royalty-free images of teachers and K–12 students engaged in activities that foster deeper learning.
+MC2 STEM High School is one of seven schools featured in EDUimages, an online gallery of more than 700 original print-quality, royalty-free images of teachers and K–12 students engaged in activities that foster deeper learning.
 The Alliance for Excellent Education created the gallery with generous support from the William and Flora Hewlett Foundation to demonstrate to school leaders, teachers, parents, and students that deeper learning can succeed in schools of every type with students from all backgrounds.
-The gallery also includes images from Capital City Public Charter School in Washington, DC, and Skyline High School in Oakland, California.
-To see more photos from the collection, visit www.deeperlearning4all.org/images.
+The gallery also includes images from Capital City Public Charter School in Washington, DC; Skyline High School in Oakland, California; Middletown High School in Middletown, Connecticut; Sutton Middle School in Atlanta, Georgia; UCLA Community School in Los Angeles, California; and Wesley Elementary School in Middletown, Connecticut.
+To see more photos from the collection, visit https://images.all4ed.org/.

 Kristen Loschert is editorial director at the Alliance for Excellent Education.

-Photos by Allison Shelley/The Verbatim Agency for American Education: Images of Teachers and Students in Action
+Photos by Allison Shelley/The Verbatim Agency for EDUimages